 ELA 8 is a project-based class that is rich with literature and incorporates reading, writing, speaking, listening, technology, film, and oral presentation.

 Relationships.
 Rigor.
 Relevance.
 Resilence.

-Arizona public school educator, 31 years: K-12 Teacher, Assistant Principal, Gifted and Talented Program Facilitator, University Instructor, Professional Development, and Instructional Coach.
+Arizona public school educator for 32 years: K-12 Teacher, Assistant Principal, Gifted and Talented Program Facilitator, University Instructor, Professional Development, and Instructional Coach.

 At Coronado K-8

-Athletic Director, English Department Chair, Yearbook Advisor, Positive Behavior Intervention and Support (PBIS) Committee, Site Leadership Team (SLT) Committee, and Advisory Committee.
+Athletic Director, English Department Chair, Yearbook Advisor, Positive Behavior Intervention and Support (PBIS) Committee, Site Leadership Team (SLT) Committee.

 Thank you to the teachers who let me to education

 Mr. Ladd, for playing rugby and reading Dune to 6th graders.

 Coach Foach, for teaching us disco in PE (instead of square-dancing).

 Ms. Schiesel, for your kindness because people matter more than products.